krakjoe/inspector/README.md

 There are many tools that dump or print opcodes, but none of these tools allow programmatic interaction.

-Inspector provides an OO API to walk through the opcodes of a given function, accessing their operands.
+Inspector provides an OO API to walk through the opcodes of a given function or file, accessing their operands.

 API
 ===